Skiantos: Background

-On April 2, 1979 Skiantos participated in the Bologna Rock punk rock and new wave festival, where their performance attracted much publicity.
-The band brought on stage a kitchen, a table, a TV and a fridge, boiled some spaghetti and then ate it, without playing anything; the audience protested, and Antoni responded "You do not understand a fucking thing: this is avant-garde, you piece-of-shit audience."
+On April 2, 1979, Skiantos participated in the Bologna Rock punk rock and new wave festival, where their performance attracted much publicity.
+The band brought on stage a kitchen, a table, a TV and a fridge, boiled some spaghetti and then ate it, without playing anything; the audience protested, and Antoni responded, "You do not understand a fucking thing: this is avant-garde, you piece-of-shit audience."

-The same year they released the album Kinotto, containing their hit Mi piaccion le sbarbine.
+The same year, they released the album Kinotto, containing their hit Mi piaccion le sbarbine.
 Shortly later the leader Freak Antoni left the group, dedicating to some solo musical and literary projects with the stage names Beppe Starnazza and later Astro Vitelli.
 The original lineup of the group reformed in 1984, when they released the album Ti spalmo la crema.

+Roberto "Freak" Antoni, leader of the band, born 16 April 1954, died in Bologna on 12 February 2014, at the age of 59.
+Guitarist and vocalist Fabio "Dandy Bestia" Testoni, born 2 July 1952, died on 16 March 2025, at the age of 72.